 The International Track is available to passport holders from any country.
-The US-2 Track is available for United States residents, DACA holders, and anyone who has a valid work authorization in the United States.
+The US-2 Track has offered service for United States residents, DACA holders, and anyone who has a valid work authorization in the United States.
+IMPORTANT: Global Ministries is in a season of reenvisioning the best way for young adults to serve in solidarity in the US.
+During this season, we will not start a new class in the US-2 Track.